nikkh/Horus/README.md

     runs-on: ubuntu-latest
 ```

-___APPLICATION_NAME___
+_APPLICATION_NAME_

 Just make sure the APPLICATION_NAME in this file matches the one in you chose in *Processing Infrastructure* above.

 #### Inspection Functions

-Again simple!
-All it does is build and deploy the functions that analyse the state of your environemnt and calculate and report your scores.
+Again simple.
+All it does is build and deploy the functions that analyse the state of your environment and calculate and report your scores.
 It is defined in [this workflow](/.github/workflows/inspection-functions.yaml).